TENET-RCCPII/identity-2019/A-Z_of_CarpentryConnect-Johannesburg2018.md

 Please remember to bring along your registration confirmation letter that was emailed to you.

-### S: Sticky Notes, Special requirements, Surveys, Sponsors, Software Carpentry
+### S: Sticky Notes, Special requirements, Surveys, Sponsors, Software Carpentry, Shuttle

 #### Sticky Notes